benwhalley/lifesavR/README.md

 1. Each new concept should be followed by an exercise to reinforce it
 1. Subsequent exercises should reinforce (only) techniques which have been practiced in previous exercises
-1. Apart from the basic concepts in session 1, exercises within a session should be numbered sequentially.
-This makes it easier for staff and students to refer to particular exercises for which they require support, especially where this is provided online.
+1. Anything that may needed to be referred to (e.g. exercises, "Check your knowledge" questions) should be numbered sequentially.
+This makes it easier for staff and students to quickly locate items which require support, especially when this is provided online.

 ## "Check your knowledge" sections